Getting an STI test

 This information is kept confidential.

-This is also a good opportunity for you to ask any questions about sexual health.
+This is also a good opportunity for you to ask any questions about your sexual health.

-Some STIs, such as hepatitis, syphilis and HIV, require a sample of blood taken from the arm.
+Some STIs, such as hepatitis (A, B and C), syphilis and HIV, require a sample of blood taken from the arm.
 If you have had unprotected oral or anal sex, a throat swab or self-collected anal swab may be required.

 Getting the results

 Test results normally take about one week.
-If your result is positive, sexual partners also need to be tested and treated.
+If your result is positive, your sexual partners also need to be tested and treated.
 This is called contact tracing.
-Otherwise you could keep re-infecting each other.
-People with symptoms of an STI may be treated before the test results are back.
+You can do this yourself or you can use Let Them Know to notify someone anonymously.